jaskiewm/Turtle_Beach/README.md

 <!-- USAGE EXAMPLES -->
 ### Installation & Usage
-Install the ZIP file and play some PONG!
+Install the ZIP file and get that turtle to safety!

 <!-- CONTRIBUTING -->
 ### Contributors: